davids-mekss/hangman394/README.md

 To win the game, guess the word before running out of lives!

 ## File Structure
 As this was part of my learning journey, the project consists of multiple milestones.
 If you are interested to see how the game was developed gradually, you can view the other files.
-But really, to play the game, you only need milestone_5.py
+But really, to play the game, you only need hangman_Template.py

 ## Licence
-There is no licence.
-This is an open-source material and can be used by anyone.
+There is no licence